 sh <(curl -L https://download.acronis.com/ci/cpanel/stable/install_acronis_cpanel.sh || wget -O - https://download.acronis.com/ci/cpanel/stable/install_acronis_cpanel.sh)

-- Create a New Customer group under the Partner account previously created.
-Remember the username / password you created as it will be needed during the plugin installation.
+Next, create a New Customer group under the Partner account previously created.
+Remember the username and password you created as it will be needed during the plugin installation.

-To back up the Virtuozzo container, the backup agent must be installed on its host as described in the Installing the backup agent on Virtuozzo host(p.
-14)section 12.1 on this document.
+To back up the Virtuozzo container, the backup agent must be installed on its host.

-If you have enabled two-factor authentication (2FA) for your Acronis Cyber Cloud account, the backup agent must be installed according to the instruction provided in the Installing the backup agent using a registration token (p.
-17) section on this document.
+If you have enabled two-factor authentication (2FA) for your Acronis Cyber Cloud account, the backup agent must be installed according to the instruction provided in the Installing the backup agent using a registration token section of Acronis' documentation.

 To uninstall the Acronis Backup plugin for WHM and cPanel, run the following command: